latechforce/engine-starter-kit/README.md

 **IMPORTANT**: Ensure that VSCode is using the workspace [version of TypeScript](https://code.visualstudio.com/docs/typescript/typescript-compiling#_using-newer-typescript-versions) and ESLint.

-## Deployment
+## How to Deployment

 The project is configured to be deployed to [Scalingo](https://sclng.io/r/270b5ab212db4ba4?utm_source=scalingo&utm_medium=email&utm_campaign=referral) using GitHub Actions.

 You can create a Scalingo account using our [referral link](https://sclng.io/r/270b5ab212db4ba4?utm_source=scalingo&utm_medium=email&utm_campaign=referral).

-## How to Release
+You have to create a new Scalingo API token to use in the repository settings in actions secrets.

+### Setup Github Actions

+You need to setup the `GH_TOKEN` and `SCALINGO_API_TOKEN` environment variables in the repository settings in actions secrets.

+### Use Semantic Commit Messages

 The project is configured to be released on Github with semantic commit messages.

-### Setup Github Actions

-You need to setup the `GH_TOKEN` environment variable in the repository settings in actions secrets.

-### Semantic Commit Messages

 For examples: